ChenYizhu97/learn_drive/README.md

 The ResNet18 extract features from the images and the three full connection layers do the regression.
 ## train
 The loss function is the mean L1 loss.
 The optimizer is the Adam optimizer with lr=0.0001.
 The batchsize during trainning is 64.
 After 100 epochs of trainning, the model seems could drive the robot avoiding obstacles for a certain time.
-Here is the video that shows the robot driving by model. https://youtu.be/X4u4RAbQHjw .
+Here are the videos that shows the robot driving by model. https://youtu.be/X4u4RAbQHjw. https://youtu.be/oHs6NMXtruU.

 # Usage
 - run 'roslaunch learn_drive thymio_gazebo_bringup.launch name:=thymio world:=simple' to start the simulation with training world.
 Change simple to triangle for running test world.